CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns the resolution of the input quadbin.
+Returns the resolution of the input Quadbin.

-* `quadbin`: `BIGINT` quadbin from which to get resolution.
+* `quadbin`: `BIGINT` Quadbin from which to get the resolution.

 **Return type**